 It is also suggested that using tap water in formula preparation can increase aluminum levels even further, depending on locale.
-Using distilled water (which will have a much lower aluminum content) is a cleaner option.
+Using distilled water (which is known to have a much lower aluminum content) is a possibly cleaner option.

 The hard numbers about the presence of aluminum in widely used baby formulas are alarmingly too many.
 One begins to wonder how it is even possible that so much of this metal could physically end up in a can of formula mix.
-How can the average formula and a quality brand like HiPP have such different contamination levels?
+It also makes you wonder how different brands, such as HiPP, are quality testing their formula for different contamination levels?

-Some manufacturer may be cutting corners when it comes to quality, and not testing as excessively for pesticides and possibly harmful ingredients as brands like HiPP do.
+Some manufacturers may have less rigorous controls in place when it comes quality testing for pesticides and other possibly harmful ingredients.
 Thus, there are many points along the line of production where metal contamination may happen to the product.

 Many have heard of the dangers of having high amounts of metals in the body.
 New parents learning about the metal content of a typical baby formula may be eager to know if aluminum carries exactly the same risks as heavy metals such as mercury, lead, and iron.
 What exactly does aluminum exposure do to the human body?